Lightning II strikes Iwakuni, F-35B's arrive

 |0

-This work, Lightning II strikes Iwakuni, F-35B's arrive [Image 1 of 5], by LCpl Jacob Farbo, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Lightning II strikes Iwakuni, F-35B's arrive, by Cpl Waiyan Tin, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT